wp-plugins/dynamic-dates/readme.txt

 Dynamic Dates uses PHP's [strtotime()](http://php.net/manual/en/datetime.formats.relative.php) function to parse natural language into relative timestamps.
 For example, two years from now is "+2 year" and Canadian Thanksgiving is the "second monday of october" .
 Browse the full [strtotime()](http://php.net/manual/en/datetime.formats.relative.php) reference to find other possibilities.

-= How can I display a date? =
+= How can I display a simple date? =

 Use one of the built-in shortcodes:

 > `[now]`, `[yesterday]`, `[today]`, `[tomorrow]`, `[last-month]`, `[this-month]`, `[next-month]`, `[last-year]`, `[this-year]`, `[next-year]`

-Note: If you are *not* using WordPress 3 or later, you should substitute the hyphen in the shortcode with an underscore.
-Example: [this_year]
+See [live examples](http://programmer.jasonhendriks.com/dynamic-dates/dynamic-dates-examples/) at my website.

 = How can I display a customized date? =